[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 Yes, but it is a one way process.
 You can go from stable --> testing --> unstable.
 But the reverse direction is not "possible".
 So better be sure if you are planning to install/upgrade to unstable.

-No, this is a rather subjective issue.
-There is no perfect answer as it depends on the software needed, the users' needs and the experience of its system administrator.
+No. This is a rather subjective issue.
+There is no perfect answer as it depends on your software needs, your willingness to deal with possible breakage, and your experience in system administration.
 Here are some tips: